AmeerGN/harvardx-data-science-capstone-second-project/README.md

 ### R Markdown Report File

 `intrusion_detection_system.Rmd` contains the detailed report of this project, including its goals, methodology, and results.
 This report should be runnable, and must be consistent with the R script file.
 This is referencing a file called `references.bib` which contains the BibTex for all the references used.
 And it is referencing `ieee.csl` file which is used to format the citations and references.

+**Important note for EDX reviewers:** in the R file, I forgot to uncomment the `require` and `install` lines, and I did not modify them here to make sure I did not do any modification after deadline.
+If you need to run the code you can either uncomment them, or simply run the code in RStudio which will notify you to install the missing packages.